 1. Don’t Overlook the Ordinary

 When I am at the thrift store I don’t look for new or designer brand items.
-I look for the ordinary and consider what I can do with them to make them decor worthy.
+I look for the ordinary and consider what I can do with the items to make them decor worthy.

 Ordinary items are just waiting for you to add your style to using paint, paper or fabric like I did when Painting a Pickle Jar Into a Decorating Catalog Looking Vase

-I bet you have seen baskets, not only at thrift stores, but at yard sales.
-It seems everyone want to get rid of baskets, but what they are not considering is how to change them to make them into something both decorative and useful.
+I bet you have seen all types of baskets, not only at thrift stores, but at yard sales.
+It seems everyone wants to get rid of baskets, but what they are not considering is how to change them to make them into something both decorative and useful.

 Trays of all shapes and styles can be used in many ways.
 To serve food, group decorative items on a table top or hang a collection on a wall.

-2. Keep Your Mind Open for Anything and Everything
+2. Keep an Open Mind for Anything and Everything

 You may go in a thrift store seeking to find a piece of furniture for your guest room, but…